syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Rows.md

 ### Dynamically expand/Collapse the specific level row

-The tree grid control provide the support to dynamically expand/collapse the specific level row by using [`expandAtLevel`](/api/js/ejtreegrid#methods:expandatlevel "expandAtLevel(index)") and [`collapseAtLevel`](/api/js/ejtreegrid#methods:collapseatlevel "collapseAtLevel(index)") methods.
-This methods are used to expand/ collapse the all rows which are in specific level.
+The TreeGrid control provides the support to dynamically expand/collapse the specific level of rows by using [`expandAtLevel`](/api/js/ejtreegrid#methods:expandatlevel "expandAtLevel(index)") and [`collapseAtLevel`](/api/js/ejtreegrid#methods:collapseatlevel "collapseAtLevel(index)") methods.
+This methods are used to expand/collapse the rows which are in specific level.

 The below code example shows how to use this methods.